 * lol j/k no one can explain Homestuck

 Now.
-Let’s talk for a second about Fandom Perspectives. oh wait hang on Melinda said this should be a header
+Let’s talk for a second about Fandom Perspectives. oh wait hang on MJ said this should be a header

 This week, the respected romance review site Dear Author is doing a series on fandom and fanfiction.
 Unfortunately, they’re doing it wrong.
 So, so wrong, you guys.
 It’s like they’re trying to have peace talks while hemmed in on all sides by barbed wire.
 FACEPALM.